Are you a currently enrolled in the Prairie Horticulture Certificate?

 - instructor contact information and availability

-To obtain your syllabus for classes that are delivered by Assiniboine Community College (ACC) and Olds College, please review your class registration letter.
+To obtain your syllabus for classes that are delivered by Assiniboine Community College (ACC) and Olds College of Agriculture and Technology, please review your class registration letter.
 If you have not received your class registration letter one week before the start of the term, please contact the PHC Program Office.

 Information for required and recommended textbooks for classes delivered by the University of Saskatchewan will be included in each class syllabus as well as the My Textbooks channel in your PAWS account.
 We recommend you place your textbook orders early to avoid delays.